AadityaDeshpande/SmartNews/README.md

 # Smart News
-web application and Android app for fetching latest news from an API.
+Web application and Android app for fetching latest news from an API.

 ## Working Platform
  * For Android users